 It might be nicknamed "The Forgotten Borough," but its residents wouldn't change a thing.

 With an estimated 2015 population of 476,015, Staten Island experienced 1.6 percent growth during the last five years.
 The best part for residents?
 Staten Island is double the size of Manhattan, with one-third its occupants—resulting in plenty of green space, and actual backyards!
-Whether looking to raise a family, purchase your first home at a decent price, or you have a hankering for authentic lemon ices, you'll want to consider this 58.8-square mile suburban metropolis.
+Whether you're looking to raise a family, purchase your first home at a decent price, or you have a hankering for authentic lemon ices, you'll want to consider this 58.8-square mile suburban metropolis.

 Here are some fun facts about S.I., along with some helpful necessities should you decide to move to this whimsical New York treasure: